 Moving to a new country means dealing with numerous complex procedures and a lot of paperwork.
-This whole complicated process could be shortened and much easier to master the immigration law process.
+This whole complicated process could be shortened and much easier to master with the help of a skilled immigration lawyer.
 The initial meeting with your immigration lawyer who will present you in your future affairs could be very indicative.
 Be aware that the lawyer you choose will be your guide from immigrant status to Green Card and that you will certainly wish to have an effective legal representative who will dedicate to your case and professionally lead you throughout the whole process.
-Here, we want to inform you about the questions you need to ask immigration lawyer during the first meeting.
+Here, we want to inform you about the questions you need to ask your immigration lawyer during the first meeting.

 It is of tremendous importance to choose a lawyer who is specialized in immigration law and whose experience with other cases is similar to yours because this could be a guarantee that you are in the right hands.
-Immigration lawyer Chicago advises you to choose a lawyer who is entirely specialized in immigration law and whose rich experience will guarantee its expertise and capability of dealing with your case.
+It is strongly advised that you choose a lawyer who is entirely specialized in immigration law and whose rich experience will guarantee the expertise and capability needed when dealing with your case.

-Another indicator that attests to the lawyers’ reputability and you can easily research, is Board certification that certifies lawyers in the practice of immigration law, educational background, published publications or awards received that shows the expertise in this particular field.
+Another indicator that attests to the lawyers’ reputability, which you can easily research, is Board certification that certifies lawyers in the practice of immigration law, educational background, published publications, or awards received that show expertise in this particular field.

 Since the immigration law is strictly federal, which means that it is practiced the same across the country, the location of your immigration lawyer is not that important.
 However, if your case involves appearances before local immigration judges or the local USCIS district office, it is recommended to get a local immigration lawyer.
-Facing the local authorities and procedures more often than lawyers out of a particular State, local lawyers will overcome Court policies and obstacles much easier.
+Facing the local authorities and procedures more often than lawyers from out of state, local lawyers will overcome Court policies and obstacles much easier.